kasteway/Road-_Sign_Classification/README.md

 The following tools were used in this project:

-1. Python, Pandas:
+1. Python & Pandas to clean, explore and generate the final modeling data
-       •	    Clean & Explore
+2. SKLearn to build baseline Machine Learning classification models and measuring metrics

-2. Pytorch & Tensorflow tools to implement various modeling
+3. Keras and TensorFlow to build Deep learning classification models

-3. Matplotlib and Seabn to visualize the data and model outputs
+4. Matplotlib and Seaborn to generate visualizations

 ---